 Secondary hemostasis is divided into extrinsic and intrinsic system.

-The extrinsic system intervenes in cases of tissue destruction and is very fast with a speed of about 14 seconds thromboplastin time (quick test).
+The extrinsic system intervenes in cases of tissue destruction and is very fast, with a speed of about 14 seconds thromboplastin time (quick test).
 The tissue factor from vascular muscle cells forms a complex with phospholipids.
-This is called tissue thromboplastin and binds the coagulation factor VII which activates the factor X in the presence of Ca2+.
+This is called tissue thromboplastin.
+It binds the coagulation factor VII which activates the factor X in the presence of Ca2+.

-In the intrinsic system, factor XII comes in contact with negatively charged surfaces such as collagen (or glass) and is thereby activated.
+In the intrinsic system, factor XII comes in contact with negatively charged surfaces, such as collagen (or glass), and is thereby activated.
 Thereafter, factor XI and factor IX are activated.
-Factor IX forms an enzymatic complex with phospholipids and Ca2+ ions which activates factor X (thrombokinase) via limited proteolysis.
+Factor IX forms an enzymatic complex with phospholipids and Ca2+ ions, which, in turn, activates factor X (thrombokinase) via limited proteolysis.
 This process can be accelerated rapidly by factor VIII activated by thrombine.
 In this case, the partial thromboplastin time is 40-50 seconds.

-After activation of factor X, the intrinsic and extrinsic system converge.
-Factor X, together with factor V, phospholipids, and Ca2+ ions, forms the prothrombin activator which splits factor II (prothrombin) into thrombin.
-Thrombin, in turn, splits factor I (fibrinogen) into soluble fibrin which turns firm via factor XIII and Ca2+ ions and forms a red thrombus.
+After activation of factor X, the intrinsic and extrinsic systems converge.
+Factor X, together with factor V, phospholipids and Ca2+ ions, form the prothrombin activator which splits factor II (prothrombin) into thrombin.
+Thrombin, in turn, splits factor I (fibrinogen) into soluble fibrin, which turns firm via factor XIII and Ca2+ ions and forms a red thrombus.

 The process of preventing blood clots is called fibrinolysis.
 Hereby, plasminogen is activated by blood factors and becomes plasmin.
 It splits fibrin into individual peptides.
 Furthermore, it splits the clotting factors I, II, V, VIII, IX, XI and XII and thus decreases the clotting ability of the blood.

 Leukocytes ensure the defense of foreign bodies